WHAT IS THE MASONIC CHARITABLE FOUNDATION?

 WILL THE 2026 FESTIVAL RECOGNIZE LODGES/CHAPTERS AND INDIVIDUALS WHO DONATE SIGNIFICANT SUMS BY WAY OF "PATRONAGE AWARDS"?

-There will be individual “Patronage Awards” and the level to achieve these will be announced at the Charity Stewards meeting on 30th September.
+There will be individual “Patronage Awards” and the level to achieve this was announced at the Charity Stewards meeting on 30th September, £600 for a Steward, £1,200 for Parton and £1,800 for Grand patron.
 At this moment in time there will be no “Patronage Awards” for Lodges or Chapters, but this will be reviewed when we can see how the Province as a whole is supporting the Festival.

 ARE DONATIONS ACCREDITED TO THE INDIVIDUAL AND THE LODGE/CHAPTER?